roaked/roaked.github.io/content/_index.md

 type: docs
 ---

-## **Hello Guest!
-It is still under development but...**

-## **...good things take time :)**
+# **Hello Guest!**

 ## About me!

-From conceptualization to realization, I'm passionate about pushing the boundaries of what's possible.
-By seamlessly blending FEA with AI, I aim to redefine the design process — creating not just products, but experiences that resonate with efficiency, sustainability, and innovation.
+With honors in mechanical engineering and a background in materials science research, I've developed a deep fascination for diverse fields within computer science.
+My passion lies in pushing the boundaries of what's achievable.
+Leveraging software skills to seamlessly merge FEA with AI, I aim to transform engineering solutions.
+From conceptualization to realization, I'm dedicated to reshaping the design process employing advanced technology to create experiences that embody efficiency, sustainability, and innovation advancements."

-## Interests

-- To be added
-- To be added

-## Hobbies

-- To be added